Mandala (band): Aftermath

-Bass player Don Elliot subsequently joined Leigh Ashford and then played in Milestone in the early Seventies.
+Bass player Don Elliot subsequently joined Leigh Ashford and then played in Milestone in the early 1970s.

-After fronting his group, The Soul Children, original singer George Olliver recorded and toured with Natural Gas in the late Sixties.
+After fronting his group, The Soul Children, original singer George Olliver recorded and toured with Natural Gas in the late 1960s.
 He then fronted George Olliver and Friends, which also contained former Mandala member, Barry Hutt.

 Keyboard player Josef Chirowski meanwhile played with various Toronto bands before becoming a member of the highly respected rock band, Crowbar.

 Hugh Sullivan briefly played with Merryweather while Kenner, Troiano, Glan and John regrouped as Bush and recorded a lone album in 1971.
 Hugh sadly took his own life in 1977.

 Kenner and Troiano subsequently recorded with The James Gang in 1972–1974, while Chirowski, Glan and John became notable session and touring musicians, playing with the likes of Alice Cooper and Lou Reed, among others.
 Troiano later developed a successful solo career, which included Kenner at various points.
 Kenner stayed in and around Toronto, developing an expertise in advertising vocals.
 John established the Toronto-based rhythm and blues band, The Lincolns, which continues playing today.

 Domenic Troiano died of cancer in 2005.
 Pentti Glan died in 2017.